farrelleoin93/milestone-3-seed-shelf/README.md

 ### Other

 1. [Tiny PNG](https://tinypng.com/)
-   - This was used to compress the size of every image used on in this project.
+   - This was used to compress the size of the hero image and the default card image.
 2. [Font Awesome](https://fontawesome.com/)
    - The icons used were found at Font Awesome.
 3. [Ucraft](https://www.ucraft.com/free-logo-maker)
    - Ucraft was used to make the logo for the favicon.
 4. [Materialize](https://materializecss.com/)
-   - Materialize was used throughout this website, in particular for the navbar, form, styling and for the responsiveness.
+   - Materialize was used throughout this website, in particular for the navbar, form, modal, styling and for the responsiveness.
 5. [jQuery](https://jquery.com/)
-   - jQuery was used through this website for interactive features.
+   - jQuery was used for initializing the Materialize features.
 6. [Flask](https://flask.palletsprojects.com/en/1.1.x/)
-   - Flask was used throughout this website.
+   - Flask was used throughout the building of this website.
 7. [Google Fonts](https://fonts.google.com/)
-   - The fonts used for this websites were found at Google Fonts.
+   - The fonts used for this website were found at Google Fonts.
 8. [Balsamiq](https://balsamiq.com/)
    - The wireframes were made using Balsamiq.
 9. [Github](https://github.com/)
    - This project was stored on Github.
 10. [Gitpod](https://www.gitpod.io/)
     - Gitpod was used to write the code used for this website.
 11. [Git](https://en.wikipedia.org/wiki/Git)
     - The version control system used for this project was Git.
 12. [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)
-    - Chrome DevTools was used to test out code before adding it to this website.
+    - Chrome DevTools was used throughout the building of this website.
 13. [WebFormatter](https://webformatter.com/html)
-    - WebFormatter was used to format the html code.
+    - WebFormatter was used to format the html and css files.
 14. [Am I Responsive](http://ami.responsivedesign.is/)
     - Am I Responsive was used to see how the website looked on different devices.
 16. [Unsplash](https://unsplash.com/)